-- Each individual employed under the Methamphetamine Initiative grant program is newly hired on or after the grant award start date, unless an exception is authorized in writing by the COPS Office.
-If current personnel are redeployed into this program, they must be paid with local funds.
-The COPS grant funds may be used to backfill the resulting vacancy with newly hired personnel for an equivalent amount of time. - Any officer(s) or civilian(s) that you are hiring not only brings your force to a number over and above the number of funded positions that you had on the date of your Methamphetamine Initiative application (including funded but vacant positions), but over and above the number of locally-funded positions during the grant award period. - During the life of your grant, you must continue to hire as many new, locally-funded officers or civilians as you would have if you had not received your grant.
-You may not cancel or postpone spending money in your budget that is committed to hiring other new officers or civilians. - You must take expeditious and timely steps to fill any vacancies that were created on or after the date of your grant application by retirement, resignation, or other reasons with new officers or civilians other than your Methamphetamine Initiative positions.
+- If you are redeploying a current employee to perform the work duties of the CSPP position, the redeployed position must be paid with local funds.
+The COPS grant funds may be used to backfill the resulting vacancy with newly-hired personnel for an equivalent amount of time.
+Each individual employed under the CSPP must be newly hired on or after the grant award start date, unless an exception is authorized in writing by the COPS Office. - Any personnel (civilian or sworn) that you are hiring not only brings your force to a number over and above the number of funded positions that you had on the date of your CSPP application (including funded but vacant positions), but over and above the number of locally-funded positions during the grant award period. - During the life of your grant, you must continue to hire as many new, locally-funded officers or civilians as you would have if you had not received your grant.
+You may not cancel or postpone spending money in your budget that is committed to hiring other new officers or civilians. - You must take active and timely steps to fill any vacancies that were created on or after the date of your grant application by retirement, resignation, or other reasons with new officers or civilians in addition to your CSPP grant-funded positions.

 Example: If you are redeploying a current employee who would otherwise be paid \$30,000 in salary and benefits during the life of the grant project, your agency must continue to pay this employee with local funds.
-The COPS grant funds may be used to "backfill" the resulting vacancy with a new hire, even though the COPS-funded position will not be working directly on the Methamphetamine Initiative project.
+The COPS grant funds may be used to "backfill" the resulting vacancy with a new hire, even though the COPS-funded position will not be working directly on the CSPP project.